 The above three careers represent only a few of the many careers available to those who have completed a Bachelor’s Public Health program.
 Whether you enjoy collecting and analyzing data, developing health programs, providing informal health counseling, or conducting outreach programs, there is undoubtedly a Public Health career for you.

 Interested in learning about Public Health courses at Goodwin College?
-Call us at 888-384-0050 or visit Goodwin.edu/caregivers to learn more.
+Call us at 800-889-3282 or visit www.goodwin.edu/landingpages/public-health to learn more.